Bharatpur, Nepal: Healthcare

 Compared to other parts of the country, Bharatpur has a highly developed healthcare system with several famous hospitals, including the second-largest government hospital in Nepal, which was established with American aid during the malaria control program operated by the US government at the request of the late King Mahendra of Nepal.
 B.P.
 Koirala Memorial Cancer Hospital was established with the help of China in 1994.
 Two medical colleges, the College of Medical Sciences and Chitwan Medical College also maintain their own teaching hospitals.
-Other important hospitals and nursing homes are Niko Children's Hospital, Narayani Community Hospital and Bharatpur Eye Hospital.
+Other important hospitals and nursing homes are Niko Children's Hospital, Narayani Community Hospital, Sishu Fertility Clinic, and Bharatpur Eye Hospital.

 Transportation

 Bharatpur is located at the crossing of Mahendra Highway and Madan Ashrit Highway.
 The closest larger cities are Gorkha Municipality at 67 km and Hetauda at 78 km.
 Kathmandu is located 146 km away.

 Bharatpur is the only city in Nepal that has two operating airports.
 Bharatpur Airport, in the central part of the city, offers daily flights to Kathmandu and to Pokhara.
 Meghauli Airport is a smaller airstrip in the southwest of the city.

 Public transportation consists of privately run bus or microbus services.
 There are also frequent bus services to Kathmandu and Birgunj.
-Public bus service is given to the people from the city to Danda of Nawalpur District, Butwal, and other major cities and small villages and towns too.
+Public bus service is available to the people from the city to Danda of Nawalpur District, Butwal, and other major cities and small villages and towns too.

 Sports

-The Gautam Buddha International Cricket Stadium is situated in the city.
-The Chitwan Tigers represented the city and Chitwan as a whole in the Everest Premier League.
+The under construction Gautam Buddha International Cricket Stadium is situated in the city.
+The Chitwan Rhinos represented the city and Chitwan as a whole in the Nepal Premier League.